 A: Organized chaos.

-Q: How do you overcome writer’s block?
+Q: How do you overcome obstacles?

 A: By jumping.